 - Make sure the Word file is accessible before you post it along with your captioned video (see the Word tutorial).

 - You can convert to accessible PDF if you prefer (see the PDF tutorial).

-You can upload a caption file for any videos you have uploaded into Canvas.
+If you do use the built-in Canvas video player, you can manually upload a caption file for videos.
 The caption file must be in SRT or VTT format.
 These instructions assume that you already have the file ready to go.
 If you don't have a caption file, see Captioning Videos for options.

 - Click on the video in the Rich Content Editor to enlarge the video window.
 Hover over the CC icon to open the closed-caption options, then click on Upload subtitles.

 - Go to step 3, and click the drop-down menu to Choose a Language.

 - Click on Choose File to select the caption file, then click Open.

 - Once the file name shows up, you can click the Upload button.

 Describing Visual Elements

 A powerful aspect of videos is their wealth of nonverbal communication.
 Images can convey much, and minutes can pass without any words being spoken.
 Unfortunately, this excludes someone with a visual impairment from receiving information that is conveyed only visually.